MicrosoftDocs/learn/learn-pr/azure/publish-azure-web-app-with-azure-toolkit-eclipse/includes/8-summary.md

 - Deploy the web app to Azure by using Azure Toolkit for Eclipse.
 - Manage web app configurations using the Azure Toolkit for Eclipse.

-You've seen how to use the Azure Toolkit for Eclipse to deploy and manage an Azure web application.
-You should now have a good understanding of the steps involved, and how to connect to Azure from the Eclipse IDE.
+You now have a good understanding of how to deploy and manage an Azure web app with the toolkit.
+You also understand how how to connect to Azure from the Eclipse IDE.

 [!include[](../../../includes/azure-sandbox-cleanup.md)]